-A 90-d oral toxicity assay was performed using Sprague-Dawley rats (3 animals/sex/group).31 Animals were dosed with a mixture of higher aliphatic primary acids purified from sugarcane wax suspended in acacia gum and distilled water, via gastric gavage, in doses of either 50, 500, or 1250 mg/kg/d.
-Control animals were given similar volumes of acacia gumwater by the same route.
-After treatment period, necropsies were completed and animals were evaluated.
+A 90-d oral toxicity assay was performed using Sprague-Dawley rats (3 animals/sex/group).31 Animals were dosed with a mixture of higher aliphatic primary acids purified from sugarcane wax suspended in acacia gum and distilled water, via gastric gavage, in doses of up to 1250 mg/kg/d.
 No hematological or clinical signs of toxicity attributable to the test substance were observed.

-The potential oral toxicity of a mixture of higher aliphatic primary acids purified from sugarcane wax was evaluated in Sprague-Dawley rats (20 rats/sex/group) for 6 mo.32 Each group was given this mixture suspended in acacia gum in distilled water via gavage at doses of either 250, 500, or 1000 mg/kg/d.
+The potential oral toxicity of a mixture of higher aliphatic primary acids purified from sugarcane wax was evaluated in Sprague-Dawley rats (20 rats/sex/group) for 6 mo.32 Each group was given this mixture suspended in acacia gum in distilled water via gavage at doses of up to 1000 mg/kg/d.
 A control group was given the vehicle only (acacia gum/water).
 All evaluated parameters were similar between control and treated groups.
-A similar long-term toxicity study was performed in Sprague-Dawley rats (60/sex/group).33 Animals were given either 50, 500, or 1500 mg/kg a mixture of higher aliphatic primary acids purified from sugarcane wax in acacia gum water via gavage, 5 d/wk, for 24 mo.
+A similar long-term toxicity study was performed in Sprague-Dawley rats (60/sex/group).33 Animals were given up to 1500 mg/kg of a mixture of higher aliphatic primary acids purified from sugarcane wax in acacia gum water via gavage, 5 d/wk, for 24 mo.
 A control group was treated with the vehicle only.
-Mortality, clinical symptoms, weight gain, food consumption, organ weight, and tumor incidence were evaluated.
+Signs of toxicity were evaluated.
 (Carcinogenicity results from this study can be found in the Carcinogenicity section of this report.)
 Serum cholesterol levels in groups treated with 500 and 1500 mg/kg this mixture were lower than controls.
-All other toxicity results were similar among control and treated groups.
+All toxicity results were similar among control and treated groups.

-Beagle dogs (4 animals/sex/group) were used in a one-year study evaluating the potential toxicity of a mixture of long-chain primary alcohols purified from sugarcane wax.15 Treated groups dosed by gavage with either 30 or 180 mg/kg/d of this mixture in a vehicle consisting of acacia gum and water.
-No clinical, hematological, or histopathological evidence of toxicity were observed throughout the study, however, lipid profile determinations showed that treatment with 30 mg or 180 mg/kg/d of this mixture decreased total cholesterol by 20% on wk 8 to 52 of treatment.
-The potential toxicity of a mixture of long-chain primary alcohols purified from sugarcane wax was also evaluated in male Macaca artoides monkeys (6 animals/group).34 This mixture (0.25, 2.5, or 25 mg/kg/d), was combined with a piece of banana and fed to the monkeys daily, for 54 wk.
-No signs of toxicity were observed, however a significant reduction in serum total cholesterol and low-density lipoprotein cholesterol was observed in alcohol mixture-treated animals when compared with controls.
+Beagle dogs (4 animals/sex/group) were used in a 1-yr study evaluating the potential toxicity of a mixture of long-chain primary alcohols purified from sugarcane wax (30 or 180 mg/kg/d via gavage).
+No clinical, hematological, or histopathological evidence of toxicity were observed throughout the study; however, lipid profile determinations showed that treatment with 30 or 180 mg/kg/d of this mixture decreased total cholesterol by 20% on wk 8 to 52 of treatment.
+The potential toxicity of a mixture of long-chain primary alcohols purified from sugarcane wax was also evaluated in male Macaca artoides monkeys (6 animals/ group).
+This mixture (up to 25 mg/kg/d), was fed to the monkeys once a day, for 54 wk.
+No signs of toxicity were observed; however, a significant reduction in serum total cholesterol and low-density lipoprotein cholesterol was observed in alcohol mixture-treated animals when compared with controls.